Chaetodon mesoleucos: Distribution

 Chaetodon mesoleucos is found in the northwestern Indian Ocean.
 It occurs from the central Red Sea, into the Gulf of Aden and around Socotra.

 Habitat and biology

 Chaetodon mesoleucos occurs at depths between 1 and 25 m, inhabiting coral reefs where they occur in pairs.
 They are thought to feed mainly on coral polyps but will eat a variety of benthic invertebrates.
 Little is known about the biology of this species.

 Systematics

 Chaetodon mesoleucos was first formally described in 1775 by the Swedish-speaking Finnish explorer, orientalist, naturalist Peter Forsskål (1732-1763), his description was published in 1775 by his companion on his expedition to Yemen, the orientalist and mathematician Carsten Niebuhr.
 The type locality was given as Al-Mukhā in Yemen.
 It belongs to the large subgenus Rabdophorus which might warrant recognition as a distinct genus.

-Utilsation
+Utilisation

 Chaetodon mesoleucos is uncommon in the aquarium trade.
 However, it is not a difficult species to keep in captivity.